 HaysMed provides Better Imaging and Better Care to our patients with “highly trained, board certified, and state licensed staff”.

 HaysMed is a teaching facility.
 A teaching hospital partners with medical and nursing schools and education programs to improve health care through learning.
 As part of the training and education process, medical students may be part of your health care team.
 These students provide patient care under the direct supervision of the Radiologist, Radiological Technologist and clinical supervisors who are all registered and licensed and responsible for training the next generation of health care providers.

 Advanced Imaging Services

 In the last two decades, the technological tools used to image parts of the body have revolutionized diagnostic imaging.
+When you are relying on your doctor to make an accurate diagnosis, image quality is everything.
 Hays Imaging Center offers the latest technological advances along with standard imaging modalities – that are used for diagnostic, interventional and therapeutic purposes.

 X-ray studies use low doses of radiation and are often performed as the initial examination to diagnose a wide variety of diseases and injuries.
-The new digital chest unit takes x-rays of the lungs and shows a variety of respiratory diseases including cancer, pneumonia, and emphysema, giving radiologists the ability to better see cancer at its earliest stages.
+Radiography with X-ray is the starting point for diagnosing or screening of a variety of health issues, including cancer, pneumonia, emphysema, and fractures.
+The new digital imaging equipment provides better and clearer images with high resolution and reduced radiation.
+It is easily available to the medical community with 24/7 availability, quickly giving radiologist and providers the ability to better see disease processes at their earliest stages.